 I like dark chocolate and sometimes have a piece in the morning with my coffee.
 There’s a brand of individually wrapped pieces called Dove™ that includes brief thoughts and statements inside the wrapper.
-With our preparation for the holiday season each year, my wife buys bags of them and I thought beginning on December 14th, I would take that day’s chocolate wrapper and write a little bit about my first thoughts on reading it.
+With our preparation for the holiday season each year, my wife buys bags of them and–one year–I thought to begin on December 14th and take each day’s chocolate wrapper and write a little bit about my first thoughts on reading it.
 Here they are (feel free to share), click the image to enlarge:

 The 1st DOVE of Christmas